ngcookbook/angularjs-cookbook/manuscript/recipes-done/controllers-multiple-watcher-syntax.md

-# How to use the same function for multiple watchers (quickie)
+# How to use the same function for multiple watchers

 ## Problem

 You want to recalculate some function on the changing of different watches.
 You don't want to copy it several times.

 ## Solution